-Effective May 12, 2023 at 1200 hours, Camrose County is enacting a Restricted FIRE BAN.
+Effective June 21, 2023 at 1200 hours, Camrose County is lifting the Restricted FIRE BAN.

-Camrose County adopted a new Fire Bylaw in May, 2012.
-Low Hazard Fireworks are now allowed in Camrose County.
+Low Hazard Fireworks are permitted in Camrose County.
 Low hazard fireworks require a permit at all times.

 Low Hazard Fireworks are defined as fireworks generally used for recreation, as defined in Class 7.2.1 of The Explosives Act (Canada) as Low Hazard Fireworks for Recreation.